Critical illness cover is a type of insurance policy that pays out if you get a serious illness, disease or disability.

 Your age also affects your monthly payments.
 The older you are, the more expensive they will be.
 Some insurers do not offer cover if you are over a certain age, e.g. 59.

 Most policies offer fixed monthly payments throughout the term, however there are two exceptions:

-Increasing cover: The amount you pay each month, and the amount you can claim, rises in line with inflation, which is measured by the Consumer Prices Index (CPI).
+Increasing cover: Your premiums, and the amount you can claim, rise in line with inflation, which is measured by the Consumer Prices Index (CPI).

 To be eligible for most critical illness policies, you should be:

 Under a policy's upper age limit when you apply, e.g. under 60

 Not diagnosed with an illness you want cover for

 The eligibility criteria may differ depending on the insurer you choose.

 If you smoke, or have ever smoked, your policy is likely to be more expensive due to your increased chance of developing a serious medical condition in life.

 Most critical illness policies only cover you, but there are policies that cover more than one person: